 The FACHRS spring conference at the University of Leicester, 6-7 May 2017, will feature plenary contributions from Kate Tiller and project participants and a project workshop.

 Researchers have now been recruited in 50 locations.
 Two of them are in the ownership of Historic Chapels Trust: Bethesda Methodist Church, Hanley Stoke on Trent and Cote Baptist Chapel in rural Oxfordshire - Kate Tiller

-Dr. Kate Tiller is Research Director of the Communities of Dissent Project.
+Dr. Kate Tiller is Research Director of the Communities of Dissent Project and professional essay writer.
 She is a Fellow of Kellogg College, Oxford University and author of the Guide to Cote Chapel published by Historic Chapels Trust.